ballerina-platform/ballerina-distribution/examples/query-expressions/query_expressions.md

 # Query expressions

-Query expression is similar to `SQL` query syntax where you can construct a list, a mapping, a table, a stream or a sequence by iterating over an iterable value.
+Query expression is similar to the `SQL` query syntax where you can construct a list, a mapping, a table, a stream or a sequence by iterating over an iterable value.

-A query expression consists of a sequence of clauses starting with a `from clause` and ends with a `select clause`.
+The query expression consists of a sequence of clauses starting with a `from clause` and ends with a `select clause`.

 ::: code query_expressions.bal :::